CitrineInformatics/citrine-python/docs/source/workflows/scores.rst

 Expected improvement
 ---------------------

-Expected improvement (EI) is the magnitude of the expected value of improvement calculated as the integral from the best training objective (i.e. baseline) to infinity of ``p(x)(x-a)``, where ``a`` is the best objective value in the training set.
+Expected improvement (EI) is the magnitude of the expected value of improvement calculated as the integral from the best training objective (i.e., baseline) to infinity of ``p(x)(x-a)``, where ``a`` is the best objective value in the training set.
 :class:`~citrine.informatics.scores.EIScore` supports 0 or 1 objective.
 If no objective is provided, the score is the probability of satisfying all constraints.

 EI is calculated from two components: predicted value and uncertainty.
 Higher scores result from a more optimal predicted value, higher uncertainty or both.
-Higher predicted values exploit information known about the current dataset, e.g. materials of a given type are known to perform well.
+Higher predicted values exploit information known about the current dataset, e.g., materials of a given type are known to perform well.
-Higher uncertainty leads to exploration of a design space, e.g. little is known about a certain class materials, but materials from this region of the design space could perform well.
+Higher uncertainty leads to exploration of a design space, e.g., little is known about a certain class materials, but materials from this region of the design space could perform well.

 Likelihood of improvement
 -------------------------